Fado, a musical form found in nineteenth-century Lisbon, plunges into the most and less expressible sentiments of us Portuguese.

 – Fado singers: Elsa Laboreiro (artistic director), Yola Dinis, Catarina Rosa, Filipe Acácio and Cristiano de Sousa (+ weekly guests)

-– Instrumentalists: António Neto (viola), António Dias (Portuguese guitar) and Jorge Carreiro (double bass).
+– Instrumentalists: António Neto (viola), António Cardoso (Portuguese guitar) and Jorge Carreiro (double bass).

 The Café Luso has 90 years of existence, has become an exponent.